What is a bog?

 - The story of people working the land

-15:30 forest walk to upper car park + interpretive centre (1hr)
+15:30: Arrive Glendalough native forest walk and visit to interpretive centre (1hr)

-The price is based on the private hire of a vehicle and driver, so its the same for a group of 2 people as it is for a group of 12.
+Please note: Our price is per day, not per person.
+This pricing is based on the private daily hire of a vehicle and driver.
+The price will remain the same for a group of 2 people as it would for a group of up to 12.

 - Consultation and advice on route-planning, budgeting and travel arrangements

-- Pick up and drop off at Dublin location of your choice
+- Pick up and drop off at a Dublin location of your choice